Manage the expiration of points in your loyalty program with Synerise

 • and client.activatePromotion deleting points used on rewards.

 We also assume that points.loyalty are 6 months due.
-For day-to-day precision, we will need to convert 6 months into 182 days and use this in configurations.
-To meet all assumptions listed before, we have to prepare a list of needed elements which will be described below:
+For day-to-day precision, we will need to convert 6 months to 182 days to use in configurations.
+To meet all assumptions mentioned, we have to prepare a list of needed elements, described below:

-We create lifetime aggregates for all three events as in this example for points.loyalty.
+Create three separate aggregates summing all three types of events (points.loyalty,points.expire and client.activatePromotion), as in this example below for the points.loyalty event.

-2. Expression summing up aggregates with all lost points (both expired and redeemed).
+3. Expression summing up aggregates with all lost points (both expired and redeemed)

 Obraz zawierający tekstOpis wygenerowany automatycznie

-4. Expressions summing aggregates into single elements (optional, for a clearer view and easier management if needed).
+4. Expressions summing up points-collection aggregates into a single element (optional, for a clearer view and easier management if needed)

 Obraz zawierający tekstOpis wygenerowany automatycznie

-We have to also create a current points balance expression based on our aggregates (and optional expressions if applicable).
-We need to subtract points lost from points gathered with a simple formula presented below.
+Create a current point balance expression based on our aggregates (and optional expressions if applicable).
+Subtract points lost (both redemeed and expired) from all points gathered with a simple formula presented below.

 Obraz zawierający tekstOpis wygenerowany automatycznie

-We also need a formula that will tell how many points should be expired (as some of them may have been used on rewards).
+Create a formula that will tell how many points should be counted as expired (as some of them may have been used on rewards).

 Obraz zawierający tekstOpis wygenerowany automatycznie

-Now we need to create a segment of users, for whom we will run this daily automation.
-The decision will be made based on two conditions.
+Next, create a segment of users that will be the audience for a daily automation.
+The decision will be based on two conditions.

-• 6 months ago they had any of the events that may be potentially expired (simplified to one event points.loyalty in our case, other may be added with OR),
+• 6 months ago, they had any number of the events that may be potentially expired (simplified to one event points.loyalty in our case, others may be added with OR),

-• Result of the expression from point F is more than 0.
+• The result of the expression from step 6 is more than 0.

-Thanks to that automation will be run only when necessary.
+Thanks to that the automation will be run only when necessary.

-Last, but not least, we create simple automation run daily, preferably at least a few seconds (5-10) after midnight.
+Lastly, create a simple automation that runs daily, ideally a few seconds (5-10) after midnight.

 What is more, the event block in this process should be built as follows:

-Note that this expression from point 6. uuid lets us generate events with points number dynamically and personalized for each user.
+Note that the uuid of expression from step 6lets us dynamically generate events with points number personalized for each user.

 The result of such action will be such an event: